santi1s/Big-Data/Big-Data/Support-Engineer-Best-Practices/Case-Management/Translation-Services-&-Other%2DLanguage-Cases.md

 1. Write the email out in English as normal.
 2. Add something like this as the first line of the email:
 	"I do not speak <LANGUAGE>, and so am using a translation service for written communication.
 I have included the original English email below for convenience, but if you have any questions or if anything is unclear, please let me know.
 I will be happy to clarify."
 3. Use an internet translation service (like [Bing Translate](https://www.bing.com/translator/)) to translate your email into the needed language.
+(Note that Google translate often does a better job and might be the better translation choice)
 4. Add translation to the top part of the email, then add a break, and the original english email to the bottom.
 Feel free to follow the example below.

 ### Example - Portuguese Translation